avine/formation-angular-base/Slides/07_dependency_injection.md

 - A provider is a description for the injector:

-  how to get an instance of the requested element
+    - How to get an instance of the requested element

 - It is impossible to use interfaces in the provider identifier